viccross/user_exit_datagate/README.md

 ## Purpose

-A sample repository for testing user_exit functionality.
+A sample repository for testing the user_exit functionality.